 The Australian Government is a party to the Paris Agreement which aims to strengthen the global response to the threat of climate change by holding the increase in the global average temperature to well below 2 degrees Celsius above pre-industrial levels and pursuing efforts to limit temperature increase to 1.5 degrees Celsius.
-In 2022 the Australian Government committed to a more ambitious emissions reduction target of 43% below 2005 levels by 2030, and reaffirmed Australia's commitment to net zero emissions by 2050.
+In 2021, the Australian Government committed to reduce greenhouse gas emissions to 43% below 2005 levels by 2030, and in 2021 it committed to net zero emissions by 2050.